monyarm/NovelVM/README.md

 Download the Liberation(tm) fonts package
 <https://releases.pagure.org/liberation-fonts/liberation-fonts-ttf-2.00.1.tar.gz>
-and unpack all the ttf files into your ScummVM extras directory.
+and unpack all the ttf files into your NovelVM extras directory.
-Alternatively, ScummVM comes with the GNU FreeFont fonts, though at the time of writing these fonts cause some text rendering issues.
+Alternatively, NovelVM comes with the GNU FreeFont fonts, though at the time of writing these fonts cause some text rendering issues.
 Download the subtitles patch <https://www.thezorklibrary.com/installguides/znpatch.zip>
 and unzip the addon directory into the game root directory